-The SU Florence Studio Arts program is an opportunity to research and explore creative and innovative approaches to making art while living in a city with one of the world's greatest artistic patrimonies.
-Studio arts students typically enroll in two to three studio classes, Italian language, and one other course from the variety of offerings at the SU Center.
+The Syracuse Florence Studio Arts program is an opportunity to research and explore creative and innovative approaches to making art while living in a city with one of the world's greatest artistic patrimonies.
+Studio arts students typically enroll in two to three studio classes, Italian language, and one other course from the variety of offerings at the Syracuse Center.
 An art portfolio is required for visiting students at the time of application.

 - 12-15 work samples

 - We suggest you include a few different mediums, if it also demonstrates your strongest work